Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the purpose of the processing;

-- any obligation of the individual to respond and the consequences of failure to respond;
+- any obligation of the individual to respond and the consequences of a failure to respond;

 - the recipients or categories of recipient of the collected data;

-- the individual’s rights concerning his or her data (regarding access, opposition, correction and deletion); and
+- the individual’s rights concerning their data (regarding access, opposition, correction and deletion);

 Data security and breach notification